isabella232/dynamic-media-classic.en-1/help/quick-start-zoom.md

  Zoom lets you interactively view high-resolution details in images.
 For example, you can see the colors, options, angles, and details of an image in a dynamic, fully configurable, integrated viewer.
 This viewer can be embedded on a web page or appear in a pop-up window.
 You can inspect images at close range and pan images at high resolutions to examine them closely.
 Zooming gives your clients an engaging, informative, and interactive viewing experience.

-Scene7 also offers guided zooming—a means for you to highlight the important features in an image.
+Dynamic Media Classic also offers guided zooming—a means for you to highlight the important features in an image.
 For example, to focus the attention of viewers on a logo, you can create a zoom target for the logo.
 When viewers click this zoom target, they zoom to the logo.

 All zoom images are created and served from single master images, graphics, and database-driven attributes.
-Scene7 zooming greatly reduces the time and cost of producing and delivering images.
+Dynamic Media Classic zooming greatly reduces the time and cost of producing and delivering images.
 You can use Zoom Viewers to zoom in and out of images.
 The Zoom Viewer has buttons that you can click to zoom and pan; you can also pan by dragging onscreen.
 Using Zoom Viewer Presets, you can configure the Zoom Viewer in which you zoom images.

 **Quick Start**

-This Zoom Quick Start is designed to get up and running quickly with Zoom techniques in Scene7.
+This Zoom Quick Start is designed to get up and running quickly with Zoom techniques in Dynamic Media Classic.
 Follow steps 1 through 6.
 After each step is a cross-reference to a topic heading where you can find more information.

 **1. Uploading zoom Images**

 Start by uploading your zoom images to the Scene7 Publishing System.
-For optimal zooming, Scene7 recommends that the images are at least 2000 pixels in the longest dimension.
+For optimal zooming, Dynamic Media Classic recommends that the images are at least 2000 pixels in the longest dimension.

 Select the Upload button on the Global Navigation bar to upload images from your computer or network to a folder on the Scene7 Publishing System.
 See [Uploading zoom images](uploading-zoom-images.md#uploading_zoom_images).